GEGorm/Gennadiy_Gorm_Porfolio/index.md

 ## Project's goal<a id='bank'></a>

-We work at Beta bank, which suffer from client outflow We need to **predict** whether a **customer will leave the bank soon**.
+We work at Beta bank, which suffers from client outflow We need to **predict** whether a **customer will leave the bank soon**.
 We have the data on **clients’ past behavior** and **termination of contracts** with the bank.
-Out task is to **build a model** with the **maximum possible F1 score**.
+Our task is to **build a model** with the **maximum possible F1 score**.
 Acceptable **F1 score** of at least **0.59** on the test set.

-In this project I've build a model to predict clients churn:
+In this project I've built a model to predict client churn:
  * Data was preprocessed
- * Used ordinal encoder for tree algoritms
+ * Used ordinal encoder for tree algorithms
  * Tested different approaches for eliminating class imbalances
  * Trained ML models such as - DecisionTreeClassifier, RandomForestClassifier, LogisticRegression
- * Managed to get required f1-score, which allows to predict clients behavior
+ * Managed to get required f1-score, which allows predicting clients behavior
+ *
 **Key words**: MachineLearning, SupervisedLearning, model, LogisticRegression, RandomForestClassifier, f1_score, OrdinalEncoder

 **Libraries used**: pandas, sklearn